 The past two decades have seen dramatic changes in the business world.
 The globalization of the marketplace has forced companies to rethink how they conduct business in all aspects, from supply lines to training.
+It has become increasingly more important to want to globally expand your business.

 The outsourcing of tasks to other parts of the world forced companies to take cultural and language differences into account when training and communicating with workers.
 Multilingual translation services became the go-to solution for executives struggling to maintain their market share in a global economy.